Public Health (MPH): Online Program

 • Three letters of recommendation from professional or academic references

 Application fee waivers are available for applicants affiliated with non-profit organizations such as: City Year, AmeriCorps, Peace Corps and Teach for America, and military personnel, veterans, and their spouses.
-Please contact your admission counselor to request instructions for obtaining the fee waiver.

 Your résumé should include the following: